ShareX/sharex.github.io/docs/custom-uploader.md

 * XML (application/xml)
 * Binary

-Most of the time if API request method is `GET` then `No body` will be used with parameters.
-If request method is `POST` then `Form data (multipart/form-data)` body.
-But this is not always the case so you must check API documentation to make sure what request expects.
+Most of the time, if the API request method is `GET`, then `No body` will be used with parameters.
+If the request method is `POST`, then `Form data (multipart/form-data)` will be used for the body.
+But this is not always the case, so you must check the API documentation to make sure what the request expects.

 ## Body arguments

-For text uploader or URL shortener `{input}` syntax can be used as value to supply input text or URL.
+For a text uploader or URL shortener, the `{input}` syntax can be used as a value to supply input text or a URL.

 ## File form name

-This field can be only used when `Body` is `Form data (multipart/form-data)`.
+This field can only be used when `Body` is `Form data (multipart/form-data)`.

-For example in this HTML code: `<input type="file" name="file_image">` file form name is `file_image`.
+For example, in this HTML code: `<input type="file" name="file_image">`, the file form name is `file_image`.

 ## URL